quantumghent/quantumghent.github.io/_thesistopics/2025/ANaravan1.md

 <!-- * A more recent formalism to deal with fermions in tensor networks is based on super vector spaces \[10\], but this formalism has not yet been employed in the context of tensor-based RG.
 It would be interesting to understand whether this formalism provides a greater flexibility in how to implement the sequential coarse graining transformations. -->

 * For quantum field theories on a lattice there are different ways to encode the partition function as a tensor network.
 Extending this formalism to Hamiltonians or actions with both fermionic and dynamical gauge degrees of freedom in (1+1) and (2+1) dimensions is of particular interest as ultimately QCD has both fermions and gauge bosons.
-How to encode continuous gauge degrees of freedom using Symmetric tensors and efficiently represent and then contract the tensor network for the partition function remains an open question.
+How to encode continuous gauge degrees of freedom using symmetric tensors and efficiently represent and then contract the tensor network for the partition function remains an open question.

-* There are different numerical Tensor renormalisation schemes that can be used to study these theories from the simplest one proposed by Levin and Nave to more complicated state-of-the-art ones such as Loop-TNR which can capture the RG flow in much better detail.
-Implementing these algorithms for Fermionic and Gauge degrees of freedom is of particular interest.
+* There are different numerical tensor renormalisation schemes that can be used to study these theories from the simplest one proposed by Levin and Nave to more complicated state-of-the-art ones such as Loop-TNR which can capture the RG flow in much better detail.
+Implementing these algorithms for fermionic and gauge degrees of freedom is of particular interest.

-* Finally, calculating observable quantities such as local observables, Wilson Loops and their expectation values with Tensor networks is of great interest as these objects are important for studying the different phases of a lattice field theory.
+* Finally, calculating observable quantities such as local observables, Wilson Loops and their expectation values with tensor networks is of great interest as these objects are important for studying the different phases of a lattice field theory.

 <div align="center">
 ![A specific tensor-based RG implementation](/images/thesistopics/2023/JHaegeman1.png)